Illustrated Architecture Dictionary .................................. Styles

 - windows varying in size and shape

-Like Victorian Gothic compared to the Gothic Revival, Victorian Romanesque was a freer interpretation of historical forms, visually heavier and more ornate than Romanesque Revival It was also more readily adaptable to all types of construction, residential included, provided the scale was large enough to employ the characteristic heavy stonework
+Like Victorian Gothic compared to the Gothic Revival, American Victorian Romanesque was a freer interpretation of historical forms, visually heavier and more ornate than Romanesque Revival It was also more readily adaptable to all types of construction, residential included, provided the scale was large enough to employ the characteristic heavy stonework

 - Example in Buffalo: Old County Hall